zhaque/django-saaskit-todo/README.txt

     )

+3) To set up your database, run:

+	python manage.py syncdb

+4) Add to your URL conf:

+	(r'^todo/', include('todo.urls')),

+5) Add a "todo" symlink from your project's media directory to the application's media directory, e.g.

+    cd ~/mysites/myproject/media
+    ln -s /path/to/app/dir/django-todo/todo/media/todo todo

 6) Log in as that user and access /todo

 --------------------
 Versions
 --------------------

+0.9.4 - Replaced str with unicode in models.
+Fixed links back to lists in "My Tasks" view.

 0.9.3 - Missing link to the individual task editing view